adddddddddddddddd/entropy-guided-masked-diffusion-model/README.md

 - $T = 1$: Standard softmax (balanced exploration)
 - $T \to \infty$: Uniform selection (all tokens equally likely **Usual MDM/dLLM**)

 With that method, we connect a continuum of models.
+We can retrieve the originals MDM models and go up to a greedy selection.
+We have to tweak T in order to see where we are going and if this path is relevant.

 ## Experiments